Skip to main content

 Love of Writing Poetry

 Gersony said she has been writing poetry “since I can remember.”
 She became more serious about it at Columbia University after taking multiple poetry workshops and doing an independent study with poetry professor Joseph Fasano.
-While earning her Ph.D. in plant biology at Harvard University, she took eight poetry workshops with Josh Bell and Jorie Graham.
+While earning her Ph.D. in plant biology at Harvard University, she took eight poetry workshops.

 The goal of Gersony’s poetry is to “gently nudge people to be more tender to nature, in their daily actions, in their discussions, maybe even in policy.
 We are nothing without nature, and we are not that different than the plants I spend all day studying.
 To me, trees and humans are just different forms of water bodies.
 And the more art that is out there relating us to our carbon-based nature, the more likely art might have the ability to nudge us in a more tender direction regarding our relationship to the world.
 This is more important than ever in this time of human-induced climate change.”